Frequently asked questions for Azure Cloud Services (extended support)

 Known Issues

-Role Instance Scaling keeps failing, how to mitigate this?
+Role Instance Scaling keeps failing, how to mitigate these failures?

-Visual Studio/Tools doesn't support deployment of CS-ES when VNET is located in a different Resource Group.
+Visual Studio/Tools doesn't support deployment of CS-ES when virtual network is located in a different Resource Group.
 How to deploy?

 This scenario isn't supported via Visual Studio.
-Please deploy via PowerShell or Portal.
+Deploy via PowerShell or Portal.

 Next steps